wilson/enjin/README.md

 * a 'ring 2' node typically supervises only its own internal processes

 One possible ring 2 node is a UNIX user, but it could be a nested VM or FreeBSD jail.
-In a PaaS offering a ring 2 node would generally be serving HTTP traffic on a port allocated to it by ring 1.
+In a typical PaaS a ring 2 node would generally be serving HTTP traffic on a port allocated to it by ring 1.

 A ring 0 node could be a physical machine, a VM with the privileges required to instantiate others like itself, or anything else with suitable resources.

-Each ring manages the ACLs and keys for the ring it contains.
+Each ring manages access to the ring it contains, whether that means virtualizing network devices or just running iptables commands.
-Rings communicate with private pub/sub networks e.g. ZeroMQ, NATS, &c.
+Rings communicate with private broadcast messaging networks e.g. ZeroMQ, NATS, &c.
-Private channels accept onl signed messages from whitelisted origins.
+Private channels carry signed messages from whitelisted hosts.
+We trust the ring that runs us to tell us of new trusted keys and hosts.

 ### Infrastructure as a Service (IaaS)

 Groups of machines that share a locality, either physical (in the same rack) or logical (on some mysteriously-fast private network with each other) are a key abstraction for infrastructure.
 Let's call them 'Compartments'.
 They might as well be able to contain other compartments, and be a directed graph.
-Think NUMA shenanigans.
-Ring 0 cares about these though ring 1 agents have limited ability to request to be instantiated in a specific one.
+This is really just more metadata and is used to decide what to do while running machines.
+The point is that you care about both:

+* Which 'partition' your fellow nodes are in
+* What group or role you are in (database slave, redis server, user with resources on ubuntu vm)

+Traditionally the latter is called a 'Tier', and the former 'compartmentalization' is implemented in some buggy ad-hoc management code.
+Let's address it directly.
+At the end of the day you have, for example, a master PostgreSQL server and a pile of slaves.
+You need to be able to transactionally represent the idea of a slave being promoted to master and a new slave being brought online to replace the "pawn" you just made a "queen".
+Everything will go a lot better if you do that in the same datacenter as the failed master, while you also ensure your slaves are geographically distributed.

+This is going to come in handy for labeling power metrics as well.
+They can be rolled up by logical grouping.

-> I would like to collect power usage metrics at this level as well, especially since actual machines in racks these days tend to be homogenous.
-HP has their neat vertically-cooled blades, Cisco has the 'Unified Computing System', &c.
+> (Especially since actual machines in racks these days tend to be homogenous.
+HP has their neat vertically-cooled blades, Cisco has the 'Unified Computing System', &c.)

 These compartments can share private communications with each other, and agree on reciprocal access to each other if needed.
 Assume such links have the semantics of OpenVPN.
-In an IaaS offering, both ring 1 (the services running the product) and ring 2 (customer instances) may be running on the same hypervisor.
+In an IaaS offering, both ring 1 (the services running the product) and ring 2 (customer instances) may be running on the same hypervisor, though faster machines will eventually make this not much of a performance optimization.
+Honestly though, you end up trusting the bare-metal hypervisor.
+This is reality after all, and the guy who designed the hardware could be a spy.

 ### Platform as a Service (PaaS)